leongreiner/robopianist_evaluation/README.md

 # RoboPianist Evaluation Repository

-This repository provides an end-to-end evaluation pipeline for **RoboPianist**—the dexterous piano-playing agent introduced in the paper [RoboPianist: Dexterous Piano Playing with Deep Reinforcement Learning](https://arxiv.org/abs/2304.04150) by Kevin Zakka *et al.*.
+This repository provides an end-to-end training and evaluation pipeline for **RoboPianist**—the dexterous piano-playing agent introduced in the paper [RoboPianist: Dexterous Piano Playing with Deep Reinforcement Learning](https://arxiv.org/abs/2304.04150) by Kevin Zakka *et al.*.
+Unlike the official JAX implementation, this version is written in PyTorch to align with the majority of recent reinforcement-learning research.
 It was developed in the context of the **IN2107 – Seminar on Robotics Science and Systems Intelligence** at the Technical University of Munich (TUM).

 ---

 ## Overview

-RoboPianist is a reinforcement-learning–based system for generating dexterous piano-playing motions.
-This repo adapts the original implementation (in JAX) to PyTorch and provides an easy-to-use evaluation framework covering:
+This repo adapts the original implementation (in JAX) to PyTorch and provides an easy-to-use training and evaluation pipeline:

 1. **End-to-end quantitative evaluation** on the full **ROBOPIANIST-REPERTOIRE-150** dataset.
 [Evaluation.ipynb](Evaluation.ipynb)

-2. **Generalization test** on a pop music snippet (“Golden Hour” by JVKE, bars 7 & 9) outside the classical training domain.
-[Evaluation_golden_hour.ipynb](Evaluation_golden_hour.ipynb)
+2. **Out-of-domain test** on a “Golden Hour” by JVKE snippet of bars 7 & 9 and of a "Happy Birthday" snippet.
+[Evaluation_custom.ipynb](Evaluation_custom.ipynb)

 ---

 ## Features

 - **PyTorch Implementation**: Complete policy model rewritten in PyTorch for compatibility and ease of integration with modern research.
-- **Single-Notebook Execution**: Each evaluation pipeline is encapsulated in a Jupyter notebook:
+- **Single-Notebook Execution**: Each complete training and evaluation pipeline is in a single Jupyter notebook:
-  - `Evaluation.ipynb` for the full repertoire.
+  - [Evaluation.ipynb](Evaluation.ipynb) for songs in the ROBOPIANIST-REPERTOIRE-150 dataset.
-  - `Evaluation_golden_hour.ipynb` for the pop-music snippet.
+  - [Evaluation_custom.ipynb](Evaluation_custom.ipynb) for the own created fingering annotated songs.
-- **Automated Fingering Integration**: Fingering annotations for the “Golden Hour” snippet provided as a single text file (`golden_hour_fingering.txt`).
-- **No External MIDI Dependencies**: In the Golden Hour pipeline, all file handling is contained within the notebook, requiring only the provided fingering file.
+    - Automated Fingering Integration: All file handling is contained within the notebook, requiring only the provided fingering file. ([golden_hour_fingering.txt](golden_hour_fingering.txt) & [happy_birthday_fingering.txt](happy_birthday_fingering.txt))

 ---